-It's an important word for most buyers, and especially key to first-time buyers.
+It's an important word for most buyers, and especially key to firsttime buyers.
 In fact, the percentage of income needed to cover housing costs was the single most important factor for buying-nearly 20 percent cited affordability as their number one factor.
 Paying rent was another big reason for first-time buyers.
-Twelve percent said they had grown tired of paying money toward someone else's mortgage.
-Another 10 percent considered the advantage of the \$8,000 tax credit as a big motivator to buy, citing the free money as a gift in a tough economic time.
+Twelve percent said they had grown tired of putting their dollars toward someone else's mortgage.
+Only 10 percent of first-time buyers were influenced by the now expired \$8,000 tax credit.
 Whatever their reasons were, buying a home made sense.

 So in what kind of market did these first-time buyers find that great first opportunity?
-Seventy percent purchased their homes in what is called a
+Seventy percent purchased their homes in what is called a Buyer's Market.

-Buyer's Market.